A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Experimental Setting

 \subsubsection{Copyright}

-Large language models may memorize more than just facts, including entire chunks of texts seen during training, and cause copyright violation~\cite{karamolegkoucopyright}.
-We aim to investigate the effectiveness of \ourTool in safeguarding LLMs from copyright issues, i.e., reducing the risk of LLM generating copyrighted text.
-To do this, we use the dataset from previous study~\cite{karamolegkoucopyright}, which is a collection of popular books (e.g., Harry Potter and Lolita).
-We follow its experimental setting, we chunked the books into paragraphs.
+We use the dataset from previous study~\cite{karamolegkoucopyright}, which is a collection of popular books (e.g., Harry Potter and Lolita).
+We follow its experimental setting and chunk the books into paragraphs.
 We then randomly sample 100 paragraphs as our evaluation data.
 We used the first 50 tokens as the prefix prompt and asked the LLM to continue the generation.
-We set the beam size to 2.
-We construct our prompt in such a way, ``According to the book [book title], please complete the following text with more than 150 words: [prefix]" by following previous study~\cite{karamolegkoucopyright}.
 We set the max token to 200.
 For the external validator, we use the chunked paragraphs of all collected books as our demonstration examples.

-The copyright status of LLM-generated text is not defined and it is still an open question how to measure the copyright infringement~\cite{copyright}.
+\textbf{Evaluation metrics} The copyright status of LLM-generated text is not defined and it is still an open question how to measure the copyright infringement~\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Large_language_models_and_copyrigt}}.
 Therefore, we use \textbf{Longest Common Subsequence (\textbf{LCS})} to evaluate the effectiveness of \ourTool by following previous studies~\cite{karamolegkoucopyright,liang2022holistic}.
-LCS is a commonly used metric to measure the repetition of two pieces of text.
-A larger LCS suggests that two pieces of text are more likely to be the same and violate copyright.
 To reduce the bias from longer completions, we also calculate the normalized LCS (i.e., \textbf{LCS$_{norm}$}), which is normalized by the length of the completion.
-For instance, if the LCS for a completion is 20, and the length of the completion is 50, then LCS$_{norm}$ is 0.4.

-Besides the above-mentioned task-specific evaluation metrics, we also deploy the following metrics for both tasks: \begin{itemize} \item \textbf{Perplexity (PPL)} Perplexity is a widely-used metric to measure the linguistic quality of text generated by language models~\cite{chen1998evaluation,qian2022controllable,kim2022critic}.
-A small PPL indicates good linguistic quality.
-A large value indicates the output deviates from the distribution of the text the model was trained on and the natural output of the model, and thereby low quality.
-In this study, we use API provided by HuggingFace~\cite{perplexityAPI} to measure the quality of text generated by LLM. \item \textbf{Inference time (Inference)} Total time to complete the text generation for a prompt. \end{itemize}
+Similar to detoxification, we also measure \textbf{PPL} and \textbf{Inference time}.